michaelmwangi/pyS3-volume/README.md

 2. Attach docker volume to container
 ### docker run --rm -ti -v s3vol:/S3 ubuntu bash
 This will create a volume named **s3vol** and any file added to the directory **S3** will be mirrored at the specified **bucketname**

+# Debug

+Debug info can be retrieved from the log file at the working directory of the plugin by default at **/opt/pyS3-volume**.